ckeditor/ckeditor4/tests/plugins/autocomplete/manual/windowborder.md

 *Repeat steps below for all 3 editors and modes (Left, Right and Bottom).*

-1. Select mode (horizontal or vertical).
+1. Select mode (Left / Right / Bottom).
 1. Place cursor as close as possible to window border.
 1. Type `@`.